shenwei356/csvtk/doc/docs/usage.md

   -Z, --show-row-number        show row number as the first column, with header row skipped -t, --tabs                   specifies that the input CSV file is delimited with tabs.
 Overrides "-d"

-Use "csvtk [command] --help" for more information about a command
+Use "csvtk [command] --help" for more information about a command.
 ```

 ## headers